Skip to main content

 The water source for Tres Rios is the highly treated effluent from the 91st Avenue WWTP.
 In order to get this water to the wetlands, a 300 million gallon per day pump station was constructed within the Wastewater Treatment Plant.
 Along with providing water to sustain the wetlands, the pump station ensures the Treatment Plant can operate when water is flowing in the river.

-Flow Regulating Wetlands – Closed to the Public
+Flow Regulating Wetlands (Closed to the Public)

 The 290 acres of wetlands inside the fence serve an important function: further cleaning the highly-treated effluent from the 91st Avenue Wastewater Treatment Plant before it is discharged to the Salt River.
 Nutrients and toxic compounds are physically removed or transformed by bacteria residing on the bottom of the ponds and on plant surfaces.
 Aquatic plants produce oxygen, which helps kill bacteria and pathogens.
 Not only do wetlands help treat the water, but they also provide a suitable habitat for waterfowl, mammals, amphibians, and insects.
 The three separate cells also equalize daily variations of flow to control the volume of water discharge to the Salt River.
+The reason this area is closed to the public to maintain total control over water quality for environmental compliance.

 Overbank Wetlands